Skip to main content

 Makepkg / Rust

 A few other changes were introduced with this update, especially if you compile your own packages.
 One of the affected files is makepkg.conf which contains the flags and packager info.
+Do this only if you are a package maintainer.

 Here’s how you can merge the changes :

-diff -u /etc/makepkg.conf /etc/makepkgconf.pacnew > diff.patch
+diff -u /etc/makepkg.conf /etc/makepkg.conf.pacnew > diff.patch

 This creates a file called diff.patch with the differences in a unified format, which is more readable and suitable for merging.